21 Day South Island Explorer Package

 Day 6 Larnach Castle

 Today, venture to Larnach Castle which is situated on the spectacular Otago Peninsula.
-This castle was built by William Larnach in 1871 offering scandalous and tragic stories, incredible tower views and a exquisite Victorian interiors complete this magical castle.
+Built by William Larnach in 1871, the castle is steeped in scandalous and tragic tales.
+It offers incredible tower views and features exquisite Victorian interiors, making it a truly magical place to visit.

-The gardens at Larnach Castle have been rated by the New Zealand Gardens Trust as a Garden of International Significance.
-This garden makes up 7 acres of the grounds and with that in mind is well worth exploring!
-Enjoy the sheer beauty that has been put into this magical venue!
+The gardens at Larnach Castle have been recognised by the New Zealand Gardens Trust as a Garden of International Significance.
+Spanning 7 acres, the grounds are well worth exploring!
+Immerse yourself in the beauty and history of this extraordinary venue!

 Day 7 Dunedin